Building A House: A Breakdown Of How Much It Costs

 The final step includes any other additions you want made to your property, including any outdoor spaces or other features.
 An outdoor living space typically ranges from $4,150 – $11,190 with the national average around $7,670.

 On average, a large outdoor deck will cost around $7,690.
 If you’re looking for a smaller deck, this cost could decrease depending on the materials and labor involved in the building process.

 Of course, special features can raise the cost of your outdoor space considerably.
 In-ground pools, for example, can cost anywhere from $36,000 to $100,000, while outdoor kitchens can cost around $13,840.

 Cost By Size

-One of biggest factors in determining how much a home will cost is its size.
+One of the biggest factors determining how much a home will cost is its size, specifically calculating the price per square foot.
 Here’s a breakdown of what you can expect to pay for a newly constructed home by popular house sizes.
-For reference, the median square footage of a single family home in 2017 was 2,426 square feet, and the median price per square foot of a contractor-built single family home was $107.39 per square foot, according to the U.S. Census.
+For reference, the median size of a new, single-family home in 2022 was 2,383 square feet.

 Factors Affecting The Cost Of Building A House